Cart 0

 In March 2017, our founder Tallia Feltis identified a need for an accessible and creative community space.
 Tallia quickly started developing the Neighborhood Art Center (a 501c3 non-profit organization) concept, repurposed a former mall portrait studio, and opened doors later that summer.

-Since then, we have welcomed over a thousand children and their families to the Neighborhood Art Center studio and at offsite community events (including Art in the Park, Downtown Provo Art Stroll, and Tiny Art Show).
+Since then, we have welcomed thousands of children and their families to the Neighborhood Art Center studio and at offsite community events (including Art in the Park, Downtown Provo Art Stroll, and Tiny Art Show).

 Our Mission

-Make art accesible to the children and families of Utah County.
+Make art accessible to the children and families of Utah County.

 Our Values